Tsufuso/TasteLens/README.md

 *Description*

-This project leverages deep learning (EfficientNet-B3) to recognize Moroccan dishes from images and provides detailed nutritional information.
+Analyzing the nutritional value of Moroccan dishes can be a complex and time-consuming process, especially when done manually.
+This project leverages state-of-the-art machine learning and language models to recognize Moroccan dishes from images and provide detailed nutritional insights in a user-friendly manner.
 The results include:

 •Dish name